 Our policies cover you for the cost of replacing medication that is lost or stolen up to a limit of £300.
 Simply call the 24-hour emergency service for assistance when abroad.

-These vary according to which cover plan you chose (Standard, Premier and Premier Plus).
+These vary according to which cover plan you chose (Standard, Premier, Premier Extra or Premier Plus).
 Please view our benefits summary or if you have already purchased a policy, see your Schedule of Cover and Limits.

 Please enter your email address to save your quotation and have it emailed to you.